sproates/trumpet/INSTALL.markdown

 Dependencies
 ------------

+To build the servlet, you will need:

 * Java 1.6
 * Scala 2.8.1
+* Ant 1.8.2
+* Servlet API jar

+To run the servlet, you will also need:

+* A servlet container such as Tomcat 1.7

+If you want to build the standalone app, you will also need:

 * Jetty 7.3.1
-* Ant 1.8.2

 Building
 --------

 Assuming you have all of the dependencies installed.

 Edit appropriate values for your system into build.properties.sample and save as build.properties in the same directory.

 In this directory, run: